DynasticINF/google-homepage/README.md

-First Project From The Odin Project, a little nervous about but my first big step into becoming a Web Developer!
+First Project From The Odin Project, had to make a replica of the Google Homepage.
+Nice Challenge learned alot and I'm looking forward to improving!